Showing posts with label Memoirs. Show all posts

 We could loop the loop and fly upside down.
 We could get ourselves out of a spin.
 We could do forced landings with the engine cut.
 We could side-slip and land decently in a strong cross-wind...and we were full of confidence.

 But he had no actual air-to-air combat training before being sent to Greece to engage German planes.
-He had to learn to fly modern Hurricane (which he had to cram his 6'6" body into a cockpit with his knees against his chin).
+He had to learn to fly modern Hurricanes (which he had to cram his 6'6" body into a cockpit with his knees against his chin).
 Readers again are inside his mind during each dangerous mission: thinking his thoughts, sensing his emotions, and feeling his pain both physical and emotional for the loss of fellow pilots, civilians, and even German enemies.

-As you might surmise, I was totally engrossed in this book chock full of Dahl's adventures and thoughts presented in his clear, straightforward, yet somehow gripping writing style.
+As you might surmise, I was totally engrossed in this book chock full of Dahl's adventures and thoughts presented in his clear, straightforward, yet gripping writing style.
 Highly recommended for lovers of personal memoirs of flying.

 (Note: This is the second book in Dahl's autobiography series.
 The first book, Boy recounts his early childhood, while Going Solo picks up where Boy ends.)